jameskbride/local-sns/README.md

 ```

 ## Development
+This project uses Kotlin, [Vert.X](https://vertx.io), and [Apache Camel](https://camel.apache.org) for message routing.

 ### Unit and Integration tests
 `./gradlew test`

+This command will run the unit and integration tests all together.
+The integration tests will create in-memory web servers that
+run on ports 9922 and 9933, as well as starting elasticmq on port 9234.

 ## Thanks
 Big thanks to Sergey Novikov ([@s12v](https://github.com/s12v)) for all the awesome work he did on https://github.com/s12v/sns.
 This project was largely inspired by Sergey's work,